JaehyeokLee-119/DOVE/README.md

 **DOVE (Distributional Open-ended Value Evaluation)** is an evaluation framework for cultural value alignment that compares value distributions in human- and LLM-written texts using a value codebook [ICML 2026](https://openreview.net/forum?id=z75O6LbPCF).
 This repository contains the code for codebook construction and alignment evaluation.

-To facilitate evaluation, we provide a codebook and human value-coding results produced using either GPT-5.2 or GPT-OSS-120B as the value extractor.
+To facilitate evaluation, we provide a codebook and human value-coding results produced using either **GPT-5.2** or **GPT-OSS-120B** as the value-expression extractor.
 You can evaluate your model using either extractor.

 ![](fig/main.png)